henspace/henspace/privacy.md

 No personal data is automatically collected by me via the site; however, the site is hosted on GitHub pages which does log and store your IP address for security purposes.
 Check the [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement) for details.

 If you contact me, either by email, contact forms or social media, to enquire about a product, site or for any other purposes, your contact details and communications may be retained for the legitimate interests of processing your enquiry, dispute resolution or legal defence.
-It will not be sold, passed on to any third party or used for any purpose other than responding to the enquiry.
-It will not be used for marketing purposes or any other purposes that would not be reasonably expected based upon the nature of the enquiry and subsequent communications.
+They will not be sold, used for any purpose other than responding to the enquiry, or passed on to any third party unless required by law or for legal defence.
+They will not be used for marketing purposes or any other purposes that would not be reasonably expected based upon the nature of the enquiry and subsequent communications.

 ## 7.0 Obsolete products